top of page

 Whiteboad with the words leadership, alignment, vision, and strategy

 One of the more widely used systems for strategic planning is the balanced scorecard.
-The balanced scorecard introduced in 1992 by Robert Kaplan and David Norton encourages businesses to identify goals and measures from a financial, internal business process, customer, and learning perspective.
+The balanced scorecard introduced in 1992 by Robert Kaplan and David Norton encourages businesses to identify goals from a financial, internal business process, customer, and learning perspective.
 By establishing business goals from different perspectives, you can create a well-rounded approach to improving your business.
-This will help you to not focus too much on one perspective while neglecting others.
+This will help you to not focus too much on one area of your business while neglecting others.

 Your business does not have unlimited resources.
 How you spend your money, time, and resources today will determine your business capabilities and profits tomorrow.
 Business authors like Jim Collins and Patrick Lencioni have documented the risk of business leaders not allocating sufficient time for planning.
 The adage, measure twice, cut once is especially true in business.
 Defining where you want to be in 5 years will increase your likelihood of reaching your goal.

-2. Consider what people, resources, systems, and processes you need to reach your goals.
+• Consider what people, resources, systems, and processes you need to reach your goals.
 Do you have the right team in place?
 Do you have the right technology?
 Do you have the right processes in place to support your growth?
 If not, what steps do you want to take to improve the infrastructure of your business?
-The organization you have today does not have to be the same as the one you have tomorrow, but if you are going to make changes, you need to clarify what you want.
+The organization you have today does not have to be the same as the one you have tomorrow.
+Being intentional about the changes you want to make will help you build for a better tomorrow.

 Who should you include in this plan?